Cerelog-ESP-EEG/.github/profile/readme.md

 Custom instance of Brainflow Repo: [Here](https://github.com/shakimiansky/Shared_brainflow-cerelog) for collecting data with the device.

-Can aquire data by running this python test script Shared_brainflow-cerelog/python_package/cerelog_tests/filtered_plot.py from above repo
+Can aquire data by running from above this this python test script Shared_brainflow-cerelog/python_package/cerelog_tests/filtered_plot.py